yujiaaoyu/DatingPlatform/README.md

 </p>

 <h5>
-2. We use Jtest to do a simple REST test, all files can be found under the test folder.
+2. We use Mocha to do a simple REST test, all files can be found under the test folder.
 </h5>